Church's Chicken logo

 Frequently Asked Questions

-How much does it cost to open a Church's Chicken franchise?
+How long does it take to break even with a Church's Chicken franchise?

 Interested in Church's Chicken?